chili-publish/publisher-interface/src/Do I Need To Convert My Integration.md

 <br/>

 ## Will this switch require development work?
 Yes, it will require development work.
 The Publisher Interface library was built to be as close to the same as using `editorObject` as possible.
-However, due to the underline methodology provide by browsers, we had to make a major change in that workflow is now asynchronous.
+However, due to the underline methodology provided by browsers, we had to make a major change in that workflow that is now asynchronous.

 You can read more about it here: [Moving to Publisher Interface](https://github.com/chili-publish/publisher-interface/wiki/Moving-to-Publisher-Interface)